jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 `ShadeWatcher` utilises the KG to create two types of embeddings:

-+ Embeddings for first-order entities express *first-hop relations* using translation-based methods like `TransE` @transe-2013, `TransH` @transh-2014, or `TransR` @transr-2015.
++ *First-order entity embeddings:* They express first-hop relations computed with translation-based methods like `TransE` @transe-2013, `TransH` @transh-2014, or `TransR` @transr-2015.
-+ Embeddings for higher-order entities describe *multi-hop relations* using graph convolutions @graph-convolutional-network-2016 with attentive propagation @gat-2018 and `GraphSAGE` aggregation @graph-sage-2017.
++ *Higher-order entity embeddings:* They describe multi-hop relations derived with graph convolutions @graph-convolutional-network-2016, attentive propagation @gat-2018 and `GraphSAGE` aggregation @graph-sage-2017.

 The following two sections will discuss these two approaches in detail.